Need Help? Give us a call.

 If the PEX card isn’t a good fit for your business, here are some alternatives to consider:

 Bento will waive these monthly fees if you spend more than $20,000 per month using their prepaid cards.
-There is also a $25,000 limit on how much money you can load, and a $25,000 daily spending limit.
+There is a $25,000 daily spending limit per card.

 Although Bento’s rates are lower than PEX’s, you have to pay extra to use more than two cards at a time.
 Bento also sets daily spending limits, whereas PEX allows you to spend however much you want.